Fundamental or Elementary Particles, declared in the Standard Model, are considered Point Particles.

 In regular science, we identify a phenomenon that is defined as the Pauli Exclusion Principle.

-This principle describes that certain types of point particles are not allowed to take the same position in space.
-It governs the rules that we can stand on the floor rather than sink through.
-It provides matter with the ability to become tangible.
+This principle describes that certain point particles are not allowed to occupy the same position in space.
+It governs the rules that allow us to stand on the floor rather than sink through it.
+This principle provides matter with the ability to become tangible.

-It also allows for the macrocosmic behavior of matter as we experience in our daily life.
-We experience gravitation, we know that we have to exert a force to accelerate matter and crashing to a sudden stop is painful.
+It also allows for the macrocosmic behavior of matter, which we experience in our daily lives.
+We experience gravitation, and we know that we must exert a force to accelerate matter.
+Crashing to a sudden stop is painful.

-In the Standard model is accepted that mass can be a property of an elementary point particle and mass apparently does not require a spatial extension.
+The Standard model accepts that mass can be a property of an elementary point particle and apparently does not require a spatial extension.

 The idea that mass does not require spatial extension is difficult to comprehend.
-For Particle Physics, is, therefore, a convention to use as metrics for the property mass the equivalent of its energy content as per the famous equation E=mc² of Albert Einstein.
+For particle physics, it is a convention to use as metrics for the property mass the equivalent of its energy content as per the famous equation E=mc² of Albert Einstein.

-It is a challenge for me to demonstrate and explain how these two elementary particles in mutual interference show mass-like behavior, more specifically show gravitational and inertia to a world outside of their existence.
+It is challenging to demonstrate and explain how these two elementary particles exhibit mass-like behavior in mutual interference, specifically gravitational and inertial effects on the world outside of their existence.

-We know the photon as the prime source of light and electromagnetic radiation and must get a better understanding of the properties and behavior of the neutrino.
-It will be discussed this in subsequent chapters.
+We know the photon as the prime source of light and electromagnetic radiation.
+A basic understanding of the properties and behavior of the neutrino is necessary and is described in subsequent chapters.